House Intelligence Chairman Devin Nunes To Step Aside From Russia Probe

 The change in leadership is driven by accusations that Nunes mishandled classified information.

-Nunes calls the accusations against him "entirely false" and says "leftwing actiist groups" filed a complaint against him was filed with the Office of Congressional Ethics.
+Nunes calls the accusations against him "entirely false" and says "leftwing activist groups" filed a complaint against him with the Office of Congressional Ethics.
+Several organizations have filed such complaints with the independent watchdog group.

-Meanwhile the House Ethics Committee — a separate ethics group — said it was opening a review of Nunes' actions, under rules that don't require a complaint to be filed.
+Meanwhile the House Ethics Committee — a separate ethics group — said it was opening a review of Nunes' actions.

-The ethics committee said it is aware of "public accusations" that Nunes "may have made unauthorized disclosures of classified information, in violation of House Rules, law, regulations, or other standards of conduct."
+The House Ethics Committee said it is aware of "public accusations" that Nunes "may have made unauthorized disclosures of classified information, in violation of House Rules, law, regulations, or other standards of conduct."

-The California Republican said it was in the best interests of the intelligence committee that he hand over leadership of the probe to Conaway during the ethics panel's inquiry.
+Nunes said it was in the best interests of the intelligence committee that he hand over leadership of the probe to Conaway during the ethics panel's inquiry.

-The chairman has been dogged by calls that he recuse himself for weeks, since he "secretly went to the White House grounds to meet with a source, before he surprised his colleagues by briefing the president — and the press — on information they hadn't seen," as we've reported.
+The allegations that Nunes mishandled classified data center on an odd press conference the California Republican held a few weeks ago.

+You will remember that the House Intelligence Committee (along with other groups) is looking into Russian meddling in the election.
+They're also looking into associates of President Trump with ties to Russia.
+And they're examining how classified information about those ties became public — looking into leaks, basically.

+In early March, President Trump accused former President Barack Obama of "wiretapping" Trump Tower during the campaign.
+No evidence has ever supported this claim, which has been denounced at the highest levels of the intelligence community.

+On March 22, Nunes gave a press conference and said he had seen classified data showing "incidental collection" of Trump associates during the transition.
+That's not the same as wiretapping, and would not support Trump's claims, but the president took it as partial vindication.

-The incident cast a cloud over the committee's investigations into Russian interference in the U.S. election.
+The incident cast a cloud over the committee's investigation, and over Nunes in particular.

+There was immediate suspicion over how Nunes had received the intelligence — it turns out he went to White House grounds to view the classified information, and some outlets have reported his sources were White House officials.
+There was outcry over how he handled it — briefing the president, and the press, but not sharing it with his colleagues on the committee.
+And there was concern that the presser showed Nunes was too entangled with Trump to properly investigate the Trump campaign.

+And there were questions about whether his public comments about classified data were illegal or inethical — whether they constituted the same kind of leak Republicans on the House Intelligence Committee had been loudly denouncing.
+It's those concerns that appear to have prompted the ethics review and Nunes' departure from the investigation.